hytopiagg/sdk/docs/server.chunklattice.clear.md

 ## ChunkLattice.clear() method

-Despawns and clears all chunks in the lattice.
+Removes and clears all chunks and their blocks from the lattice.

 **Signature:**